What’s the absolute best way to start learning the guitar?

 What Might Trip You Up

 The first chord in the chorus is a barred B on the A string for no reason other than to sound fuller.
-When you’re first starting out, stick with the B on the deepest string.
+When you’re starting out, stick with the B on the deepest string.

 Why this song was an enormous hit, I don’t know.
 But as a guitarist from San Diego, I’m required by law to include this in any discussion of easy guitar riffs.

-How to Practice
+How To Practice

-Turn your maturity level down a few notches and brush up on your power chords.
-The poor man’s barre chord.
+Turn your maturity level down a few notches and brush up on your power chords—the poor man’s barre chord.
 You’re living in power territory the whole time.

 What Might Trip You Up